status-im/specs/docs/stable/4-whisper-mailserver.md

 ### Altruistic and centralized operator risk

-In order to be useful, a `Mailserver` SHOULD be online most of time.
-That means you either have to be a bit tech-savvy to run your own node, or rely on someone else to run it for you.
+In order to be useful, a `Mailserver` SHOULD be online most of the time.
+That means users either have to be a bit tech-savvy to run their own node, or rely on someone else to run it for them.

 Currently one of Status's legal entities provides `Mailservers` in an altruistic manner, but this is suboptimal from a decentralization, continuance and risk point of view.
 Coming